-Raymond P. Girnys focuses on prosecuting commodities manipulation and antitrust violations.
+Mr. Girnys focuses on prosecuting commodities manipulation and antitrust violations.
+Prior to joining Lowey Dannenberg, he served as an Intern in the U.S. Attorney’s Office, Eastern District of New York.
 Some of Mr. Girnys’ current commodity manipulation and antitrust cases include:

 Mr. Girnys also worked on the amicus curiae brief filed by Lowey Dannenberg on behalf of the New York State Common Retirement Fund, the New York City Pension Funds, and the New York State Teachers’ Retirement System in the New York Court of Appeals in Assured Guar.
 (UK) Ltd. v.
 J.P.
 Morgan Inv.
 Management Inc. (Dec.
 20, 2011).
 In that successful outcome, the Court of Appeals held that New York’s Blue Sky law, the Martin Act, does not pre-empt investors from asserting common law causes of action.
 Assured Guar.
 (UK) Ltd. v.
 J.P.
 Morgan Inv.
 Mgmt.
 Inc., 18 N.Y.3d 341 (2011).